sidhavratha/boo/README.md

  -cleanup                   Remove all deployment in OneOps.

- -create                    Create a new deployment in OneOps.
+ -create                    Create or update a new deployment in OneOps.

  -h,--help                  show help.